microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 it comes to maintaining the availability of the system during the migration process.
 One way to mitigate this risk is to implement a maintenance window strategy.

-A maintenance window is a specific time period during which a system or application is taken offline for maintenance or updates.
-This approach allows IT teams to perform necessary updates or migrations without affecting the availability of the system for end users or end up with a corrupt database.
+In a maintenance window, the application is taken offline for maintenance or updates.
+This approach enables IT teams to perform necessary updates or migrations without compromising the system's availability for end users or risking a corrupt database.

 As can be seen below in the diagram, the maintenance window strategy is implemented by taking the system offline during the maintenance window and